 3 DIY Solar Power Projects You Can Build Now

 What you effectively just built was a small DIY solar power system.
 That’s a big deal!

 Now that you’ve passed that milestone, here are some more projects I think you’d be interested in building:

 These solar-powered LED lights use essentially the same system you just built.
-All you need to do now is connect some LED strip lights to your battery, and your good to go.
+All you need to do now is connect some LED strip lights to your battery, and you’re good to go.